-At B&M Care, we offer homes of excellence and with this comes the company's philosophy that all people in our care should live in a home that adopts the person centred approach.
+At B&M Care, we offer homes of excellence and with this comes the company's philosophy that all people in our care should live in an environment that adopts the person centred approach.
 But what does this all mean?
-All too often we hear many cliches as to what people perceive to be 'person centred' and 'getting into their reality'.

 Our environments are homely, and adapted to meet the needs of the people in our care.
 You will find an array of 'things to do', appropriate memorabilia, clutter and sensory objects.
 All bedroom doors have familiar photos to aid orientation, memory boxes and other similar items fill the corridors.
 Our homes offer a home from home, a place of comfort, tranquillity and life.